UCF-ELLE/ELLE-Website-API/docs/api/store.md

     - **Request Body:**
         - `userItemID` (int, required): ID of the user item to update.
         - `isWearing` (bool, required): Indicates whether the item is being worn (`"true"` or `"false"`).
-        - `replaceItem` (bool, optional): Indicated whether the item that is being worn should replace items of a similar type that are currently being worn.
+        - `replaceItem` (bool, optional): Indicates whether the item that is being worn should replace items of a similar type that are currently being worn.
     - **Returns:**
         - If successful:
             - Status Code: 200